strawberry-graphql/strawberry/docs/guides/permissions.md

     user: str = strawberry.field(permission_classes=[IsAuthenticated])
 ```

+Your `has_permission` method should do the work to check if this request
+has permission to the field.
+If the `has_permission` method returns `True` or
+a truthy value then the field access will go ahead.
+If the `has_permission`
-If the `has_permission` method returns `False` or a falsy value then an error
+method returns `False` or a falsy value then an error will be raised using
-will be raised using the `message` class attribute.
-See
+the `message` class attribute.
+See [Dealing with Errors](/docs/guides/errors)
-[Dealing with Errors](/docs/guides/errors) for more information on how errors
+for more information on how errors are handled.
-are handled.

 ```json
 {